ronichester/SL-animals-DVS-stbp/README.md

-# SL-animals-DVS training with STBP
+# SL-animals-DVS training with STBP (improved)
 This repository contains an STBP (Spatio-Temporal Back Propagation) implementation on the SL-Animals-DVS dataset using Pytorch.
+The first results reported in this repository were an initial atempt to reproduce the published results.
+Additionally, improvements were made to the original implementation, optimizing the input data and the spiking neural network in order to enhance the gesture recognition performance.
+Details of the techniques applied can be found in the following [conference paper](https://ieeexplore.ieee.org/document/10506133), published in LASCAS 2024.

 **A BRIEF INTRODUCTION:**
 STBP is an offline training method that directly trains a Spiking Neural Network (SNN), expanding the use of the classic backpropagation algorithm to the time domain, so the training occurs in space AND time.
 Therefore, it is a suitable method to train SNNs, which are biologically plausible networks (in short).